page title icon The Business Owner’s Roadmap to Personal Development

 He recommends spending more time on the “just in time” learning.
 So what does this mean?

-When I invest in educating myself in areas that I can put into practice right away, that’s “just in time” learning.
+When I invest in educating myself in areas I can practice right away, that’s “just in time” learning.
 That’s where you should invest the majority of your time in self-education.

-For example, when I expose myself to financial education, that’s “just in case” learning because there’s someone at Ballantine who does that as their job (my brother).
+For example, when I expose myself to financial education, that’s “just in case” learning because someone at Ballantine does that as their job (my brother).

-Whereas, when I do lessons about digital marketing strategy, it directly relates to my job and so it’s “just in time” learning.
-I try to regularly read books on marketing, copywriting, and other information that will help me come up with new ways to get better results.
+Whereas, when I do lessons about digital marketing strategy, it directly relates to my job, so it’s “just in time” learning.
+I try to regularly read books on marketing, copywriting, and other information that will help me develop skills and come up with new ways to get better results.

-Also, I spend time learning things I need to bring to my team.
+Also, as part of my professional development, I learn things I need to bring to my team.
 Sometimes I offer to pay for education for them.
-Other times I read the information I want them to learn and I teach it to them in other ways.
+Other times I read the information I want them to learn and teach it to them in other ways.

 Personal Development in Business Starts When You Understand Your Role in Your Company